dhruv-chitkara27/PyTorch-Excercises/README.md

 # PyTorch-Excercises

-this repo contains all excercises of PyTorch Udacity course.
+This repository contains the code and project made while pursuing PyTorch Scholarship from Facebook.